PV Commissioning Checklist: Safety, Documents, Startup, Monitoring, and Handoff

 - Verify Correct earthing connections and grounding electrode installation.

-Electrical Testing and Performance Checks
+Electrical Evaluation and Performance Checks

 - Verify correct polarity and continuity of strings.